 We will continue to survey our program partners and will provide additional updates on any program changes or additional resources or assistance programs as they become available.

-Recognizing the economic hardship caused by the COVID-19 pandemic, MetLife is taking action to help AFGE members during this challenging time.
-MetLife Auto & Home® is providing financial relief, preserving coverage in the event of missed payments, and processing claims remotely to ensure social distancing.
+Recognizing the economic hardship caused by the COVID-19 pandemic, Farmers is taking action to help AFGE members during this challenging time.
+Farmers Auto & Home® is providing financial relief, preserving coverage in the event of missed payments, and processing claims remotely to ensure social distancing.